intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-sdd/README.md

     -thresh <val>confidence threshold for bounding boxes 0-1 -b <val>     Batch size

-In this sample video, there are approximately 790 frames, so by setting
+In this sample video, there are approximately 790 frames, so by setting the number of frames to 790 you'll see the whole video.
 ```
 -fr 790
 ```
-you'll see the whole video.

 If you change the threshold of the confidence level to 0.1, you'll see a lot more bounding boxes around the people, but also many erroneous ones.
 ```